jbrr/jbrr.github.io/about.md

 permalink: /about/
 ---

-Student at Turing School of Software and Design.
-Confused most of the time.
+Rails and JavaScript developer.
+Graduate of the Turing School of Software and Design.

 Looking to kill a couple minutes?
 Check out [Ski Free]({{site.url}}/ski-free)!